1943 Argentine Revolution: Dictatorship of Edelmiro Farrell

-General Edelmiro Farrell was president during the last two years of the Revolution of 43.
+General Edelmiro Farrell was president during the last two years of the Revolution of '43.
 He established a close alliance with Colonel Juan Perón.

 General Edelmiro Julián Farrell had been appointed vice president on October 15, 1943, following the death of the former Vice President Sabá Sueyro.
 His government was characterized by a twofold tension: he represented an army that was mostly neutralist, but it was becoming impossible to resist the increasing pressure from the United States to join the Allies unconditionally.

 Farrell found himself immediately confronted by General Luis César Perlinger, Minister of the Interior and supporter of right-wing Hispanic-catholic nationalism.
 Farrell's biggest help would be Perón, who he managed to appoint as Minister of War in spite of the opposition from the majority of ex-GOU members, who, alarmed by Perón's ties with labor unions, managed to appoint General Juan Sanguinetti for this position, a decision which Farrell reversed.

 At the end of May, Perlinger attempted to start the path to displace the Farrell-Perón team by proposing suggesting that the members of the former GOU fill the vacancy of vice-president.
 However, against expectations, he lost internal voting among the officers.
 On June 6, 1944, Perón took advantage of Perlinger's false step to ask for his resignation, to which he immediately agreed.
 Lacking any alternatives, Perlinger resigned and Perón himself was appointed vice president while still holding his other government positions.
-The Farrell-Perón duo reached the height of its power, which they would use to expel the other right-wing nationalists: Bonifacio del Carril, Francisco Ramos Mejía, Julio Lagos, Miguel Iñiguez, Juan Carlos Poggi, Celestino Genta, among others.
+The Farrell-Perón duo reached the height of its power, which they would use to expel the other right-wing nationalists: Bonifacio del Carril, Francisco Ramos Mejía, Julio Lagos, Miguel Iñíguez, Juan Carlos Poggi, Celestino Genta, among others.